Brian Dooreck MD

 Behavioral changes and a high-fiber diet benefit many patients.
 Large amounts of fiber can cause bloating.
 Drinking mineral oil is not recommended.

 Not all patients with constipation are alike.
-Speak with your healthcare provider, especially if your symptoms are new, severe, last longer than 3 weeks, or are associated with bleeding, weight loss, fevers, or overall weakness.
+Speak with your healthcare provider, especially if your symptoms are new, severe, last longer than three weeks, or are associated with bleeding, weight loss, fevers, or overall weakness.
 Get screened for colorectal cancer if appropriate.

 Summary Points